-Avian influenza (AI), commonly known as “bird flu,” is caused by an influenza type A virus.
+Avian influenza, commonly known as “bird flu,” is caused by an influenza type A virus.
 Avian influenza viruses occur naturally in wild birds, especially waterfowl and shore or wading birds.
-Wild bird species (such as ducks and geese) can carry and spread Avian Influenza viruses without becoming ill.
-However, in recent months certain types of Highly Pathogenic Avian Influenza viruses have been affecting the wild waterfowl as well as domestic poultry species.
-Avian influenza in birds is very contagious and can cause serious disease and high mortality in domestic poultry such as chickens, quail, pheasants, guinea fowl and turkeys.
+Wild bird species (such as ducks and geese) can carry and spread avian influenza viruses without becoming ill.
+However, since 2022, highly pathogenic avian influenza (HPAI) has been affecting wild waterfowl as well as domestic poultry species.
+HPAI in birds is very contagious and can cause serious disease and high mortality in domestic poultry such as chickens, quail, pheasants, guinea fowl, and turkeys.

 Current Status in Pennsylvania

-On Saturday, April 16, the Pennsylvania Department of Agriculture confirmed the state's first positive case of Highly Pathogenic Avian Influenza (HPAI) in domestic poultry, in a flock of commercial layer chickens on a Lancaster County poultry farm.
+On Saturday, April 15, 2022, the Pennsylvania Department of Agriculture confirmed the state's first positive case of HPAI in domestic poultry.
+It was found in a flock of commercial layer chickens on a Lancaster County poultry farm.
 State and federal government, and private poultry industry representatives remain on high alert and are taking strict measures to protect Pennsylvania’s poultry industry.

-is vital for anyone who owns or works with poultry – whether on a commercial farm, in the wild, or at a hobby/ backyard farm.
-You should take proper steps to keep Avian Influenza from infecting your flock or spreading to other flocks.
+Biosecurity is vital for anyone who owns or works with poultry – whether on a commercial farm, in the wild, or at a hobby/ backyard farm.
+You should take proper steps to keep HPAI and other animal diseases from infecting your flock or spreading to other flocks.
 The best way to protect your birds is to follow good biosecurity.
 Having a biosecurity plan in place, and following that plan daily, is vital to protect Pennsylvania’s poultry.

 If you suspect your poultry is infected with avian influenza, please report your concerns 24 hours a day, 7 days a week to the Pennsylvania Bureau of Animal Health and Diagnostic Services at 717-772-2852, option 1.